wboswall/portfolio/README.md

 Feel free to look at the other repositories that have an open source license.

 # Table of Contents
-To Do: list the best softwar projects from the first to the best ones.
+To Do: list the best software projects from the first to the best ones.